 Critical Result

-Critical results will stop in HemoHub under the To Be Reviewed and Critical Categories
+Critical results will stop in HemoHub under the To Be Reviewed and Critical Categories.

 To review the clot curve, select the and choose More Information.

 The clot curve opens in a new screen.

 You will release the Extended results, so select the and choose Reject Test on the ones you will not be releasing.
 Your reason will be Needs extended mode.